-The beginning of the Aloha Community Library Association (ACLA) started in early 2011 with a few friends, neighbors, associates, and community activists meeting for coffee to discuss the possibility of forming a new library for the community of Aloha.
-From that early beginning a ground-swell of community grass roots activism took hold of those involved and led them on an amazing journey.
+The Aloha Community Library Association (ACLA) started in early 2011 with a few friends, neighbors, associates, and community activists meeting for coffee to discuss the possibility of forming a new library for the community of Aloha.
+From that early beginning, a swell of community grass roots activism took hold of those involved and started the amazing journey of creating a library from the ground up.
 The journey included learning about the technical specifics of library formation in Oregon, Washington County, and specifically Aloha.
-It also included learning how to create the necessary 501(c)(3) non-profit legal documents, which included articles of incorporation, bylaws, etc., and registering with state and federal agencies to enable legal fundraising activities to support the library.
+It also entailed learning how to create the necessary 501(c)(3) non-profit legal documents, which included articles of incorporation, bylaws, etc., and registering with state and federal agencies to enable legal fundraising activities to support the library.

 During the summer of 2012, the Association began its first reading program thanks to a wonderful grant from the Washington County Cultural Coalition and the Beaverton Rotary Club.
-Over 100 children and adults were served during an 8-week period in July and August, 2012.
-The library opened as a full-service community library on September 22, 2012.
-The Wednesday morning Storytime program has continued to grow with an average of 30 kids in attendance each week.
-On Saturday mornings the Storytime program is provided in Spanish.
+Over 100 children and adults were served during an 8-week period in July and August of 2012.
+The library opened as a community library on September 22, 2012.
+Offered before the library even opened, the Wednesday morning Family Storytime program has continued to grow, and the library now also hosts a Toddler Storytime every Monday morning as well.
 As of July, 2013 the library had issued over 1400 library cards to local residents and steadily increased circulation to over 2300 items/month with over 9,000 items in its collection.
-The library also serves the community with free Wi-Fi and Internet service and six public access PCs.
+The library also serves the community with free Wi-Fi and Internet service, and six public access PCs.

 Additional background information is available at the ACLA wikipedia site.
 See History of Washington County Cooperative Libraries for information about other libraries in the cooperative.